chrisguest75/turn/README.md

 [RELEASE_NOTES.md](./RELEASE_NOTES.md)

 ## TODO:
-* Fix when commit subjects have commas in them
 * Fix tags order on this repo
-* Detect #LGH-xxxx or #xxxx - switch the format based on input value provide this in .env file.
 * Add a githook for validating the commit format.
 * Use a temp directory to build if required - rather than output.
 * notes directory